GENERAL DEFINITIONS AND RULEMAKING

 (16) "Community based care" is any of the following:

-(a) Adult foster care — Room and board and 24 hour care and services for the elderly or for disabled people 18 years of age or older.
+(a) Adult foster care — Room and board and 24 hour care and services for the elderly or for people with disabilities 18 years of age or older.
 The care is contracted to be provided in a home for five or fewer clients.

 (b) Assisted living facility — A program approach, within a physical structure, which provides or coordinates a range of services, available on a 24-hour basis, for support of resident independence in a residential setting.

-(c) In-home Services — People living in their home receiving services determined necessary by the Department.
+(c) In-home Services — Individuals living in their home receiving services determined necessary by the Department.

 (d) Residential care facility — A facility that provides residential care in one or more buildings on contiguous property for six or more individuals who have physical disabilities or are socially dependent.